Frequently Asked Questions

 • If you feel that talking therapy might be right for you and you're interested in working together please get in touch via phone or email and I can let you know my availability.

-If we decide not to move forward together, I’d be happy to suggest alternative options or refer you to other resources.
+From that point we will decide on a day and time to meet for weekly therapy then go over and sign the Therapy Agreement.
+If we decide not work work together, I’d be happy to suggest alternative options or refer you to other resources.

 • Feel free to explore the ‘About Me’ and ‘Approach’ sections of my website to get a sense of whether my way of working resonates with you.

 Trust your instincts.
-Our initial call is an opportunity for us both to explore whether we’re a good fit for working together.
+Our introductory call and initial consultation are opportunities for us to explore whether we’re a good fit for working together.

 I see the therapeutic relationship as a collaborative process, where both client and therapist actively contribute to the work and invest in building trust together.